Colette D'Arville: Work during World War II and death

-D'Arville was visiting family in Paris during World War II when the Nazi Army invaded the city in June 1940.
+D'Arville was visiting family in Paris during World War II when the German Army invaded the city in June 1940.
 She succeeded in making her way to unoccupied territory, and managed to return to New York City.
 She portrayed the title role in Massenet's Le jongleur de Notre-Dame with the Newark Civic Grand Opera in April 1942.

 In 1943, she sang in "camp shows" with the United Service Organizations for the United States Armed Forces at Camp Kilmer with Martinelli.
 She also volunteered her talents for performances at the American Theatre Wing's Stage Door Canteen during World War II.

 D'Arville died in New York City in 1944 at the age of 42.
 She had one son, Gaston Etienne Cescosse, who was born out of wedlock.